-- Home care services assist with personal care. - Home support services can spend time with the person with dementia and give the carer a break. - Occupational therapists can suggest ways to improve safety, maintain independence and encourage wellbeing. - Day centres provide activities suitable for people with dementia, and a chance to socialise.
-In some areas there may also be care available in the evenings and at weekends. - Respite care in a care home may be available to give the family a break. - Other services may be available, such as laundry services and meals on wheels. - There can be a waiting list to be allocated a social worker, depending on the urgency of your needs.
+- Occupational therapists can suggest ways to improve safety, maintain independence and encourage wellbeing. - Day centres provide activities suitable for people with dementia, and a chance to socialise.
+In some areas there may also be care available in the evenings and at weekends. - Respite care in a care home may be available to give the family a break - Other services may be available, such as laundry services and meals on wheels. - There can be a waiting list to be allocated a social worker, depending on the urgency of your needs.